 - Module 103 focuses on improving your fluency so you can communicate in BSL about everyday Life

 People, time, money, transport, directions, weather, food and drink, animals and objects, hobbies and many more.

 In order to achieve Signature’s Level 1 Award in BSL, you need to complete 60 hours of tutor guided learning and 20 hours of personal study.
 You can choose to complete your BSL Level 1 online or face to face in a classroom.
 If you decide to attend classroom sessions, ask your course provider if they provide resources to help you achieve the personal study hours.

-IBSL’s curriculum is similar to Signature’s curriculum in that it is split into 3 modules:
+IBSL’s BSL Level 1 syllabus is similar to Signature’s curriculum in that it is split into 3 modules:

 - 1A1 focuses on your receptive skills

 - 1A2 focuses on being able to describe a topic in BSL